Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_settings.md

 The following doc acrticle will focus on appsettings.json configuration.

 >[!TIP]
-> You should add the request options parameter `[RequestOptions] IApizrRequestOptions options` to your api methods to get all the Apizr goodness.
+> - You must add the request options parameter `[RequestOptions] IApizrRequestOptions options` to your api methods to get all the Apizr goodness.
+>If not, some configurations may not be applied (such as Polly, Cancellation, Timeout, Priority, etc...).
 >
->If not, some configurations may not be applied (such as Polly, Cancellation, Timeout, Priority, etc...).
+>- Non hosted environments (like MAUI) could definitly use appsettings.json goodness too, but by using both embedded resource file loading and compile time conditional file copying.
+>Look at both csproj and MauiProgram files from the [MAUI Sample](https://github.com/Respawnsive/Apizr/tree/master/Apizr/Samples/Apizr.Sample.MAUI) to get a picture of the workaround and note that appsettings files won't be merged in that case but replaced.

 ### Defining